janetjoywilson/janetjoywilson.github.io/_posts/2017-03-03-three-is-a-magic-number.md

 ## Sunset

-At day's end it is time to reflect on 03.
+At day's end I am taking time to reflect on 03.

 The past is yesterday.
 Today we're here.
 Tomorrow is a choice.